DysfunctionalTech/CS207-Final-Project/README.md

 # Build Instructions

-Start with a shelf or
+Start with a shelf that matches the dimensions of 16"1/8" X 16"1/8" and 4" deep.
+The inside of the shelf needs to be 16"X16" in order to fit the grid and matrix inside the shelf.